kima111/nehoa/README.md

 ## Description

 **Nehoa** (nĕ-hō'-a), v.
-Is a Hawaiian word that means to be strong; to be able; to be bold.
+:desert_island: Is a Hawaiian word that means to be strong; to be able; to be bold.
 Like the name and the state, this is a React Library consisting of bold, useful, and beautiful tools/effects to help you create a stunning site.
 Currently this is just the begining, and the component library just consists of text effects for now, but more is on the way.
 As this is a React library, a peer dependency is React.
 In addition this library has a dependency on Styled Components.

 ## Install